Mmark94/SCRaMbLE-SIM/README.md

 SCRaMbLE-SIM can be applied to answer both practical and theoretical questions in the fields of Genome Evolution and Bioinformatics.
 The areas where we think this software could be most useful are: modelling Genome Evolution and Genome Size Evolution, benchmarking software and algorithms for Genome Evolution, genetic distance and Phylogenesis, for benchmarking and validating software and algorithms for *de novo* assembly, mapping, and structural variant calling.

-These are some applications that were tested so far in this project and the usage of these is described in the following section.
+These are some applications that were tested so far in this project and their usage is described in the following section.
 - Synthetic genome evolution through SCRaMbLE
 - Genome evolution of any genome through genomic rearrangements
 - Simulation of long sequencing reads